Multi-Sideband RABBIT in Argon

 \subsection{Angle-integrated RABBIT phases}

 Figure~\ref{fig:expt-results} exhibits the results of our 3-SB \hbox{RABBIT} experiment after integrating the signal over all photo\-electron emission angles.
 To highlight the oscillations, the \hbox{RABBIT} trace in panel~(a) is plotted after subtracting the average delay-integrated signal.
 The delay-integrated photoelectron spectra (normalized to~1 at the highest peak) is plotted in panel~(b).
 Due to the high NIR intensity, some of the main bands are depleted substantially and appear weaker than the SBs in their vicinity.
+The angle-integrated photoelectron spectrum is integrated over a spectral window of 0.7 eV around the peak of the SBs.

-The \hbox{RABBIT} phase ($\phi_R$) is extracted by fitting a cosine function (cf.\ Eqs.~\eqref{eq: SB osc c}) to the delay-dependent oscillating signals of the sidebands, as seen in Fig.~\ref{fig:fit_12}.
-Due to the large dataset available and the excellent stability of the interferometer, the phase retrieval resulted in error bars smaller than the symbol size in Fig.~\ref{fig:expt-results}(c).
+The \hbox{RABBIT} phase~($\phi_R$) is extracted by fitting a cosine function (cf.\ Eqs.~\eqref{eq: SB osc c}) to this delay-dependent oscillating signals of the sidebands, as seen in Fig.~\ref{fig:fit_12}.
+Due to the large dataset available and the excellent stability of the interferometer, the phase retrieval generally resulted in error bars smaller than the symbol size in Fig.~\ref{fig:expt-results}(c).